 In 1983, Roger Lunstra - the original inventor - became the sole owner of Tiger.
 For the first time, Tiger was on its own, in its own building, with its own staff, and the inventor was able to devote full resources to Tiger.
 In the spring of 1985, Tiger hosted all of its dealers in Sioux Falls and demonstrated the equipment.
 The dealers left excited and motivated, and they began to sell the mowers with a frenzy.
 Monthly sales began to rise at a rate of 26% to 33%, businesses were asking to become Tiger dealers and customers were calling for more information.

-In 2018 Tiger Corporation celebrated our 50th anniversary.
+In 2018 Tiger Mowers celebrated our 50th anniversary.
 Today, as in the past, Tiger is constantly striving to be the leader in roadside vegetation management and manufacture the best-built mowers available today.